greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_sql.html.md

 select t1_calc( 'test1' );
 ```

-**Note:** The example PL/pgSQL function uses `SELECT` with the `INTO` clause.
+> **Note** The example PL/pgSQL function uses `SELECT` with the `INTO` clause.
 It is different from the SQL command `SELECT INTO`.
 If you want to create a table from a `SELECT` result inside a PL/pgSQL function, use the SQL command `CREATE TABLE AS`.

 ### <a id="topic_lsh_5n5_2z1717"></a>Example: Using a Variable Number of Arguments